Skip to content

 // --------------------------------------------------------------------------

-// $marié: yes, no
+// $marié : yes, no

 // result

-return ["tax" => $tax, "surcharge" => $surcharge, "rate" => $coeffR[$i]];
+return ["impôt" => $impôt, "surcôte" => $surcôte, "taux" => $coeffR[$i]];

 }

-function getTaxableIncome(array $taxAdminData, float $salary): float {
+function getRevenuImposable(array $taxAdminData, float $salaire): float {

 // result

-return floor($taxableIncome);
+return floor($revenuImposable);

 }

-// calculates any tax deduction
+// calculates any discount

 // result

-return ceil($discount);
+return ceil($décôte);

 }

-// calculates a possible reduction
+// calculates any reduction

 // result

-return ceil($reduction);
+return ceil($réduction);

 }